Feedback, complaints and challenges: Planning and Environment Decisions Wales

 4.11.
 Do I need to get legal advice?

-You do not have to be legally represented in Court but it is normal to do so, as you may have to deal with complex points of law made by the Planning Inspectorate’s legal representative.
+You do not have to be legally represented in Court but it is normal to do so, as you may have to deal with complex points of law made by Planning and Environment Decisions Wales’s legal representative.

 4.12.
 Will a successful challenge reverse the decision?

 Not necessarily.
-The Court can only require the Planning Inspectorate to reconsider the case and an Inspector may come to the same decision but for different or expanded reasons.
+The Court can only require the Planning and Environment Decisions Wales to reconsider the case and an Inspector may come to the same decision but for different or expanded reasons.

 4.13.
 What can I do if my challenge fails?